The Purge: Election Year

-The focus this time is on a female senator and Presidential candidate (ahem) whose platform is built on ending the Purge, the annual 12-hour period when all crime (especially murder) is legal.
-Election Year makes explicit what the previous films only hinted at: The Purge has been designed by the all-white ruling cabal—the New Founding Fathers of America—to whittle down the poor nonwhite masses.
-Thus, Sen. Charlie Roan (Lost’s Elizabeth Mitchell), after surviving an NFFA assassination attempt, goes on the run through the violent streets of Washington, D.C., with her head of security (Frank Grillo, returning from 2014’s The Purge: Anarchy).
-They're helped out by a group of working-class African- and Mexican-American citizens led by deli owner Joe (Mykelti Williamson).
+Writer-director James DeMonaco makes explicit here what the previous films only hinted at: The Purge has been designed by all-white rulers the New Founding Fathers of America (NFFA) to whittle down the poor and non-white masses.
+The focus in the new film is on a female senator and presidential candidate, Senator Charlie Roan (‘Lost’ actress Elizabeth Mitchell), whose campaign is built on ending The Purge.
+After surviving an NFFA assassination attempt, she goes on the run through the violent streets of Washington with her head of security (Frank Grillo).
+They’re helped out by a group of working-class African and Mexican American citizens led by deli owner Joe (Mykelti Williamson).

-The action is largely routine and the dialogue rarely more than functional, but DeMonaco, marshalling the franchise’s best production values yet, shrewdly taps into the angry zeitgeist; his vision of an America where the citizens are encouraged to express their basest emotions is more relevant than ever.
+The action is largely routine and the dialogue rarely more than functional, but, marshalling the franchise’s best production values yet, DeMonaco shrewdly taps into the angry zeitgeist of the US right now.
+His vision of an America where the citizens are encouraged to express their basest emotions is more relevant than ever.
 While there’s no explicit Donald Trump analog, the climactic sequence, where the filmmaker really hits his stride, offers a scary glimpse of radical conservatism taken to its logical extreme.
-The NFFA doesn’t want to build a wall to keep out undesirables, but rather to exterminate those already here, and Election Year’s extrapolations of contemporary anxiety lend an urgency to its run-and-gun scenario.
+The NFFA doesn’t want to build a wall to keep out undesirables, but to exterminate those already here.

 Cast and crew